Disease/Disorder

 Available or current treatment guidelines

-The goal of spasticity management is to reduce maladaptive, abnormal tone while improving function.
-4,13,14 No universal, evidence-based guidelines exist in spasticity management.
-The initial management should focus on reducing exacerbating causes before specific treatment is considered.
-Most clinicians employ a stepped approach to spasticity management utilizing simple and non-invasive strategies before resorting to treatments that carry a greater burden of risks and side effects.
+The goals of spasticity management are to reduce maladaptive, abnormal tone while improving function.3,15,16 The American Academy of Physical Medicine & Rehabilitation (AAPMR) published evidence-based, best practice consensus guidance for the assessment and management of spasticity.22 Initial management focuses on reducing exacerbating causes before specific treatment is considered.
+Most clinicians employ a step-wise approach to management, utilizing non-invasive strategies before resorting to treatments that carry higher risks of undesirable effects.
 Treatment strategies are employed based on several principles, including desired goals and whether spasticity is generalized, focal (affecting a localized part of the limb) or multifocal (affecting multiple parts of a limb or multiple limbs).

 An appropriate treatment regimen may employ numerous modes of treatment as outlined below.

 Basic ROM activities remain the cornerstone for managing spasticity and preventing complications.
-Interdisciplinary treatment, with patient and caregiver involvement is critical for maintaining a dedicated daily regimen.
-15,17
+Interdisciplinary treatment, with patient and caregiver involvement is critical for maintaining a dedicated daily regimen.19,23

 Application of cold modalities has been used to assist stretching by decreasing muscle spindle reactivity.
 Hydrotherapy (i.e., pool therapy) assists some patients with decreasing oral medications and improving function.
-Heat, especially via ultrasound, can enhance stretching of collagen fibers but can also trigger increased spasticity.3, 18 Early research indicates that functional electrical stimulation may assist in decreasing spasticity when paired with functional activities.19
+Heat, especially via ultrasound, can enhance stretching of collagen fibers but can also trigger increased spasticity.6,24 Early research indicates that functional electrical stimulation may assist in decreasing spasticity when paired with functional activities.25 Other nonpharmacological modalities used may include vibration, biofeedback, and direct tendon pressure.

 Seating and positioning